 \section{Conclusion}

-We present UniWM, a unified memory-augmented world model that couples visual imagination with navigation planning in a single multimodal autoregressive architecture.
-By jointly modeling perception, prediction, and planning, UniWM closes state--action misalignment.
-A hierarchical memory fuses short-term observations with longer-range context, stabilizing longer-horizon rollouts.
-Experiments across four benchmarks and zero-shot evaluation on the TartanDrive dataset show higher SR and lower ATE/RPE than strong baselines.
-UniWM represents a promising direction toward scalable and generalizable visual navigation systems.
-Current limitations include domain shift (e.g., ego-robot artifacts) and a fixed token budget, which future work can address through adaptive token allocation, uncertainty-aware planning, and closed-loop deployment on real robots.
+We presented \ours, a unified memory-augmented world model that couples visual imagination and navigation planning within a single multimodal autoregressive backbone.
+By jointly modeling perception, prediction, and control, UniWM mitigates state-action misalignment, while hierarchical memory fuses short-term observations with longer-range trajectory context to stabilize long-horizon rollouts.
+Across six benchmarks, including zero-shot evaluation on TartanDrive and 25-DoF humanoid navigation on the 1X Humanoid Dataset, UniWM achieves higher SR and lower ATE/RPE than strong baselines.
+Limitations include domain shift (\eg, ego-robot artifacts) and a fixed token budget; future work will explore adaptive token allocation, uncertainty-aware planning, and closed-loop deployment on real robots.